 BI305 Dissertation.
-A series of essay titles will be provided to students.
-In addition to two introductory lectures and two tutorials on scientific writing and preparing a dissertation, the student will be given written details of the approach to take when writing a scientific review in the order of 2000 words.
-Guidelines will also be supplied to the student on library consultation, inter-library loan acquisition and search engine utilisation for interrogation of websites (e.g., Pubmed, Science Direct etc.).
-The student will learn to differentiate between peer-reviewed and non-peer-reviewed material on the World Wide Web and information sources in general.
+A series of essay titles will be provided to students, and assigned based on a first-come first serve online selection process.
+In addition to an introductory lecture and a mandatory workshop, the student will be given written details of the approach to take when writing a scientific review of 2000 words or less on their assigned topic.
+Guidelines will also be supplied to the student regarding assessment rubrics, the mandatory research portfolio, information research and management, academic integrity, and the context of the essay in relation to the 7 skills writing programme.
 BI305

 BI320 Field Course in Ecology.
 The course is taught over a 5-day period during the Easter Vacation of Semester 2 (provisional).
 This is a residential course, based at a host centre in Ireland (Sligo/Donegal area) and involving excursions to a range of different field sites.
 Each day involves training, fieldwork and case investigations across a range of ecological topics and habitat settings.
 Activities will include vegetation studies, habitat descriptions, biodiversity assessment, habitat restoration, human-ecosystem interactions and climate-ecosystem interactions.
 Field work and workshops will be led by MU academic staff and guest experts.
 A preliminary workshop and learning guide will be provided to students prior to the course, and during the field week technical training and guidance will be provided for all activities.
 A significant element in the field course is group-based learning and problem-solving activities.
 A post-field course workshop will be provided to guide students in the preparation of their final project report.
-BI320
+B1320